Our Model

 Support Services

 Oak Hill School works with families and their home school districts to provide a program that best meets the student's individual needs while working toward placement in the least restrictive environment.
-The Program provides appropriate services defined in the student's Individual Education Plan (IEP) which may include Psychotherapy, Occupational Therapy, Speech & language Support and Technology Training.
+The Program no need to capitalize provides appropriate services defined in the student's Individual Education Plan (IEP)which may include mental health services, occupational therapy, speech & language support and technology training.